alexandremendoncaalvaro/face-access/README.md

 # Easy install
-You can copy and paste these commands to install all dependencies or going step-by-step in this tutorial to understand each part.
+You can copy and paste these commands to install all dependencies or going step-by-step in this tutorial to understand each part or if something not working.

 *if **pip3** command not working use **pip** instead